Multi-Modal Learning meets Genetic Programming: Analyzing Alignment in Latent Space Optimization: Preliminaries and background

 \subsubsection{Latent Space Optimization for Symbolic Regression}

-SNIP applies LSO to symbolic regression in a framework similar to the general approach described in Section~\ref{sec:preliminaries-LSOGP}, with a key difference: the search is conducted in the continuous latent space produced by the numeric encoder, rather than a discrete symbolic space.
-A decoder network, inherited and fine-tuned from prior neuro-generative SR work \cite{kamienny2022end}, maps latent vectors to symbolic expressions.
-The optimization procedure consists of the following steps:
+SNIP applies LSO to symbolic regression in a framework similar to the general approach described in Section~\ref{sec:preliminaries-LSOGP}, with a key difference: the search is conducted in the continuous latent space produced by the \emph{numeric} encoder, rather than a symbolic one.
+A decoder network, inherited and fine-tuned from prior neuro-generative SR work~\cite{kamienny2022end}, maps latent vectors to symbolic expressions.
+Given a target dataset $(X, y^\star)$, the optimization procedure iteratively searches for a latent vector $z \in \mathbb{R}^d$ whose decoded expression maximizes data-fitting accuracy on the target:

-\begin{enumerate} \item The model encodes the target numerical dataset, resulting in the latent vector $Z_V^{\text{target}}$; \item An initial population of latent vectors is initialized around $Z_V^{\text{target}}$ by randomly perturbing the data and latent vectors; \item A gradient-free (black-box) optimizer, such as Grey Wolf Optimizer (GWO) \cite{mirjalili2014grey}, is employed to explore the continuous latent space, sampling new candidate vectors at each iteration; \item Candidate vectors are decoded into symbolic expressions, whose constants are refined using BFGS algorithm \cite{fletcher2013practical}; \item Solutions are evaluated for fitness ($R^2$), which guides the optimizer's search in subsequent iterations. \end{enumerate}